mashaan14/mashaan-website/README.md

 1. Install [Node.js](https://nodejs.org/en) on your machine.

-1. Clone this repository on your local machine.
+1. Clone this repository to your local machine.

 2. Open the folder on VSCode and type `npm install` in the terminal to install the dependencies.